-As of March 31, 2023, we had cash, of \$7,470.
-In addition, as of March 31, 2023, we had liabilities of \$1,508,898.
-As of the date of this report, we do not have adequate resources to fund our operations through May 2024 without considering any potential future milestone payments that we may receive under any new collaborations that we may enter into in the future or any future capital raising transactions.
+As of March 31, 2024, we had cash of \$44 and liabilities of \$1,082,755.
+As of the date of this report, we do not have adequate resources to fund our operations beyond June 2025 without considering any potential future milestone payments that we may receive under any new collaborations that we may enter into in the future or any future capital raising transactions.
 We will need to raise additional funding to complete the development of its products and commence the market launch, assuming regulatory approval is obtained.
 We do not know whether additional financing will be available when needed, whether it will be available on favorable terms, or if it will be available at all.
 These factors raise substantial doubt about our ability to continue as a going concern.
 In the event that we are unable to obtain additional financing, we may be unable to continue as a going concern.
 There is no guarantee that we will be able to secure additional financing.
 Changes in our operating plans, our existing and anticipated working capital needs, costs related to legal proceedings we might become subject to in the future, the acceleration or modification of our development activities, any near-term or future expansion plans, increased expenses, potential acquisitions or other events may further affect our ability to continue as a going concern.
-Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the year ended December 31, 2022 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
+Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the year ended December 31, 2023 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
 If we cannot continue as a viable entity, our stockholders may lose some or all of their investment in us.